John King (long jumper)

-John Stewart King (born 13 February 1963 in Chatham, Kent) is a male retired English athlete.
+John Stewart King (born 13 February 1963) is a male retired English athlete who competed at the 1988 Summer Olympics.

-Athletics career
+Biography

+King was affiliated with Wolverhampton & Bilston AC during his career and competed in the men's long jump event.
+King finished second on two occasions at the 1986 AAA Championships and the 1989 AAA Championships.

-King competed in the men's long jump event during his career.
-He represented Great Britain at the 1988 Summer Olympics in Seoul, South Korea, finishing 23rd place.
-King was affiliated with Wolverhampton Wanderers & Bilston Athletic Club during his days.
+He represented Great Britain at the 1988 Olympics Games in Seoul, South Korea, finishing 23rd place.

 He represented England in the long jump event, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 Four years later he represented England, at the 1990 Commonwealth Games in Auckland, New Zealand.